 Senenmut’s humble origins are widely recognized.
 His parents carried no royal titles, and his father—who died prior to his rise to any significant power—was initially given a very simple burial.
 Continuing from Hatshepsut: From Queen to Pharaoh: “Senenmut may justifiably be described as one of the most eminent and influential personages of the 18th Dynasty, yet nothing about his beginnings suggests future greatness.
 His parents were of relatively lowly origin and neither seems to have risen to prominence or held any administrative or religious office.”
 It seems that as Senenmut grew in power, he was gradually able to afford them a somewhat better reburial.

-Still, mystery surrounds his family, including his parents, referred to simply as “Ramose and Hatnofer” (Ramose, not greatly dissimilar to the biblical name for Moses’s father, Am-ram), who are sometimes described as “provincial” or “peasants.”
+Still, mystery surrounds his family, including his parents, referred to simply as “Ramose and Hatnofer” (Ramose, perhaps not greatly dissimilar to the biblical name for Moses’s father, Am-ram), who are sometimes described as “provincial” or “peasants.”
 Roehrig et al. continue (in the context of Senenmut’s parents and relatives): “Indeed, there is much we do not know about population groups in Egypt.
 Three women from the Levant were taken into the harem of Thutmose iii; their ethnic identity would not have been learned had their West Semitic names not been written on their funerary goods.
 However, immigrants often took Egyptian names, or their names were not recorded at all, leaving us only their bodies, possessions, and possibly grave types to tell their story.
 What are we to make for instance, for the women with braided hair buried quite simply in the tomb of Senenmut’s parents?”
 Further, of their internment, “two rectangular coffins contained six additional mummies, all anonymous and almost certainly close family members.”

 It appears that Senenmut’s gradual rise to power began during the reign of Hatshepsut’s father, Thutmose i (thus the biblical “pharaoh” of the “pharaoh’s daughter”).
 And part of his initial rise appears to be in the context of military prowess against the Ethiopians.